LivelyKernel/lively.next/README.md

 2. __Directories can be shared but are not global__ By specifying which directories to use via environment variables or command line arguments, installed packages can be shared by multiple local packages.
 This allows to minimize the number of installed dependencies.

 3. __Directory structure is flat and straightforward__: No nested package structures are necessary, packages are installed via name@version inside the specified directories, github dependencies are supported.
-Finding packages is done by comparing the version of the package with the version requirement of the callsite.
+Finding packages is done by comparing the version of the package with the version requirement of the callsite. _Versions of package dependencies are still resolved correctly, i.e. flatn supports the case that packages might require the same dependency in multiple versions._

 Unlike `yarn install --flat` multiple versions of the same dependency can coexist.